One of the reasons cockatiels are such popular pets is because they are easy to feed and look after.

-Seed contains carbohydrates, fat and protein, certain vitamins and minerals, as well as a variable percentage of water.
-Cockatiel’s in the wild forage on the ground and eat grass and seeds as a major part of their diet.
+The cockatiel’s in the wild forage on the ground and eat grass and seeds as a major part of their diet.
 Similarly, our pets often get a seed mixture of plain canary seed and a variety of millet seeds.
-Groats, which is the dehusced form of oats is also a popular choice for breeding birds.
+Groats, which is the dehusked form of oats is also a popular choice for breeding birds.

 The above seed varieties do not offer a complete and balanced diet for cockatiels, and other foods are essential to compensate for the vitamin and protein deficiencies.
-The above seeds are cereal based.
-You will need to give your cockatiel oil based seeds as well.
+Because the above seeds are cereal-based, you will need to give your cockatiel oil-based seeds as well.

 Other Types Of Seeds Cockatiels Should Be Eating